 In this case, the disabling may be something your web hosting company did intentionally, so be aware that they may re-disable it.
 Or, it may be something that you did intentionally, and you may have set another means of calling WordPress’s scheduler system, perhaps via your web hosting company’s control panel.
 In that case, the message about DISABLE_WP_CRON is to be expected – but note that it is then your responsibility to make sure that the scheduler is called frequently enough to process all the jobs scheduled on your site.
-No backups, even those scheduled with “Backup Now” will run until the time that you have set the scheduler system to be called (and “Backup Now” backups won’t be able to resume if they require resumption).
+No scheduled backups will run until the time that you have set the scheduler system to be called (and “Backup Now” backups won’t be able to resume if they require resumption).

 Also – note that it’s possible for DISABLE_WP_CRON to be set in a file other than wp-config.php; wp-config.php is simply the most likely (99%) place.
 If you have a warning about DISABLE_WP_CRON, but it is not found in wp-config.php, then it will be somewhere else – you will need to hunt for it.

 4. Loopback connections are not working?

 Some web hosting providers (one big one: Heart Internet) purposefully (though for no good reason) disable the “loop-back” connects that allows WordPress to run its scheduler.
 This is also the case if your website is password-protected.
 If loopback connections are not working (whether deliberately disabled or not), you can try this use WordPress’s alternative scheduling system – instructions here.
 The instructions amount to one thing: add a line anywhere in the middle of your wp-config.php file as follows (don’t add it too late in the file, or it will take no effect):

 5. Try using a cron job